Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Grab and Go – Deli in the Pines

 We had a quick bite to eat in the evening before we arrived.
-The Deli in the Pines gives you the convenience of grab-an-go.
-They offer a great selection of sandwiches, premade and fresh salads, pizza, elk chili – all kinds of stuff.
+The Deli in the Pines gives you the convenience of grab-and-go.
+They offer a great selection of sandwiches, pre-made and fresh salads, pizza, elk chili – all kinds of stuff.
 They also have soft-serve ice-cream, a wonderful selection of chips, energy bars, cookies, fresh fruit, etc. Great for hikers on the trail.
 They also make great pizza.
 You can order a whole one just how you like it, or buy a slice off the rack.
 We grabbed a few slices and headed for the outside veranda to enjoy the sunset.

 Pine Nuts North Rim